 - Any form of manipulation is allowed at the taking stage, and also in post processing in the darkroom or using digital manipulation

 - Avant-Garde is a term which covers techniques and ideas which are experimental or in advance of those generally accepted, radical or daring, altered reality

 - Traditional images should not be placed in this section as the judge will be looking for images which show an obvious creative input of photographic and or processing skills of the author

-If you are still unsure about any aspect of the competition sections please seek clarification from a committee member or Martin Reece.
-From time to time the rules or sections will change so please ensure you are using up to date information.
+If you are still unsure about any aspect of the competition sections please seek clarification from a committee member.
+From time to time the rules or sections will change so please ensure you are using up to date information and entry form.
 These notes have been created as a guide to help members understand the types of images that can be placed in the various sections.